 The environmental work assessment evaluator must have a current autism endorsement from the University of North Texas Workplace Inclusion and Sustainable Employment (UNTWISE).

-The autism endorsement requires:

-a current UNTWISE Supported Employment credential;

-proof of completion of the Relias Academy autism specialization courses found at https://reliasacademy.com/rls/store/browse/productDetailSingleSku.jsp?productId=p95028; and

-proof of completion of the UNTWISE Environmental Work Assessment course, found at http://wise.unt.edu/crptraining.

 Information on the UNTWISE Texas credentials and endorsements can be found at http://wise.unt.edu/crptraining.

 No waiver or exceptions can be used to waive the autism endorsement requirement.